11 Costco Items You Think Will Save You Money—But Won’t

 Electronics and TVs

 In most cases, the price you see on TVs and other electronics at Costco is what you pay, however, that is not necessarily the case at an electronics store.
 You stand a better chance of negotiating with a store that specializes in electronics than Costco, says Charnet.
-Find out the 11 secrets Best Buy employees won’t tell you.
+Electronics are just one of the things you should probably skip buying at Costco—here are 4 more (plus 5 things you should buy there).

 Personal care products